harvard-lil/bag-nabit/README.md

 Limitations and Caveats
 -----------------------

 * Currently only SHA-256 is supported for hashing.
-* Currently only PKCS#7 signatures and RFC 3161 timestamps are supported.
+This is only out of expediency, and could be extended to other cryptographically secure hashes.
 * Because empty directories are not included in BagIt manifest files, signatures do not verify the presence or absence of empty directories.